louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Alice and bob use public key cryptography.
 Bob publishes his public key as (e = 33, n = 3127).
 Alice wants to send him the message m = 10.
 How will she encrypt it?
 Use the square and multiply method for full marks, or any other method for partial marks.
 Eve has bob's public key and she suspects that Bobs private decryption exponent is d = 8.
 Do you think she is right?
 Justify your answer.
 (If you think she is incorrect, you must determine the correct exponent).

-#Symmetric vs public key cryptography

-#Symmetric key cryptosystems

-###Explain the method for producing a message authentication code (MAC) using a hash function and a shared secret key?

-When concatenating a message and a secret key and applying a hash function the result is the MAC code.

-###Where is a MAC used in Secure Socket Layer (SSL) protocol.

-// TODO: FIND THIS OUT

-// TODO: SUBMIT THIS ONE TO MEMORY

 ###In AES encryption algorithm there are several rounds, eaching containing the operations Add Round Key, Substitute Bytes, Shift Rows, Mix Columns.
 Discuss how will the algorithm be affected in the following separate scenarios:

 // TODO: IN ORDER TO ANSWER THESE, WATCH A YOUTUBE VIDEO